vcdodo/CS-230/README.md

-# THe Gaming Room Project
+# The Gaming Room Project

 **Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?**
 The client, The Gaming Room, wanted to develop a web-based game based on their current Draw It or Lose It game.
 It was already available on Android but they wanted it to be made available on all platforms.